Apple raises new concerns by yanking Russian apps | ExBulletin

 Blowbacks may encourage either or both companies to rethink their commitment to doing business in Russia.
 Google made a similar decision when it removed the search engine from mainland China in 2010 after the Communist government began censoring search results and videos on YouTube.

-Russia is not a major market for Apple, which expects annual sales to approach $ 370 billion this year, or for Google’s parent company Alphabet, which expects sales to reach $ 250 billion this year.
+Russia is not a major market for either Apple, whose annual sales are expected to approach $ 370 billion this year, or Alphabet, Google’s parent company, whose annual sales are expected to reach $ 250 billion this year. ..
 But profit is profit.

-If you want to take a fundamental position on human rights and freedom of expression, you have to make difficult choices when to leave the market, “said Kurt Opsar, legal counsel for the Electronic Frontier Foundation, a digital rights group.
-I am.
+Kurt Opsar, legal counsel for the Electronic Frontier Foundation of the Digital Rights Group, said that if you want to take a fundamental position on human rights and freedom of expression, you have to make difficult choices about when to leave the market. rice field.

 |